karlzam/ringed-seal-detector/_notes/notes.md

 ## To do's ##

 - Update scripts to use command line interface instead of function calling
-- Edit database script so it drops selections with negative start times
-- Understand the model architecture you're currently using
 - Run many tests similar to what Ruwan did:
   - Spectrogram settings
   - Hyperparameter tuning
 - Run detector with different spectrogram configs (colour doesn't matter, it's using pixel intensity)

 ### Long Term To Do's ###
-- Calculate stats about annotations:
-  - monthly distribution
-  - how many are from each region
-  - calculate statistics on the annotations (length, time of year, location, etc), make some nice figures
 - Do pyTables tutorial
   - https://www.pytables.org/usersguide/tutorials.html
 - Understand Nyquist frequency and why the max plot is half the sampling rate
 - Look at Farid's SNR work
-- Look at new architecture with Sebastien
-- Try YOLO using PyTorch
-  - Understand how to read hdf5 file for use in PyTorch
-- Try writing ResNet in PyTorch?
 ______________________

 ## Completed ##